awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 (4	rows)
 ```

-Several issues may cause long running \(multiple days\) autovacuum session , but the most common issue is that your[https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter value is set too low for the size of the table or rate of updates\.
+Several issues can cause long running \(multiple days\) autovacuum session\.
+The most common issue is that your[https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter value is set too low for the size of the table or rate of updates\.

-We recommend that you use the following formula to set the [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter value:
+We recommend that you use the following formula to set the [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter value\.

 ```
 GREATEST({DBInstanceClassMemory/63963136*1024},65536)